napframework/nap/readme.md

 * To see how you set up an app in source, look at the example in the `apps` folder.
 * Add your project to the main `CMakeLists.txt` file

- Running `./generate_solution.sh` or `./generate_solution.bat` will re-create the Xcode or Visual Studio solution and include your project.
+ Running `./generate_solution.sh` or `generate_solution.bat` will re-create the Xcode project, make files or Visual Studio solution and include your project.

 ---